Skip to content

 Express Middleware

-Add verifiable interaction records to Express.js APIs.
+Add signed proof to Express.js APIs.
 The middleware intercepts responses, signs a PEAC receipt, and attaches it via the PEAC-Receipt HTTP header.
 Automatic issuance on every governed response.

 Packages: @peac/middleware-express, @peac/middleware-core